profic/hbase/ch04/README.txt

  mvn clean
  mvn install -DskipTests=true

- It's important to skip test because it tests hbase with coprocessor, which is not created and assigned yet.
+ It's important to skip tests because they expect hbase with coprocessor, which is not created and assigned yet.

 1) Implementation with coprocessor: